Thank you to V, Rev. angel, and Dr. Laurie Santos for being with us for our 2021 annual conference. They were inspiring!

 2021 Conference Details:

-This day-long conference will be hosted by Howard Center’s Catherine Simonson and moderated by Dr. Jude Smith Rachele of Abundant Sun and Howard Center will offer various perspectives on connection, compassion, and belonging, including themes of confronting stigma, improving access, continuing advocacy, advancing policy, and giving voice.
+This half-day conference will be hosted by Howard Center’s Catherine Simonson, LICSW and moderated by Dr. Jude Smith Rachele of Abundant Sun and Howard Center will offer various perspectives on connection, compassion, and belonging, including themes of confronting stigma, improving access, continuing advocacy, advancing policy, and giving voice.

 Our Conference Event Host and Moderator